REQUEST A PROGRAM

 STI & HIV Management

-Research shows that partners that talk about sex have more positive sexual experiences.
-But sometimes talking about sex can be uncomfortable.
-Learn about effective communication skills and how to navigate difficult conversations to support boundaries, safer sex practices, and healthy relationships.
+Learn about effective communication strategies and how to navigate difficult conversations to support boundaries, safer sex practices, and healthy relationships.

 Introduction to Interpersonal Violence